Post job

 • Step 3: Make a budget

-• Step 4: Writing an animal control specialist job description
+• Step 4: Write an animal control specialist job description

 • Step 7: Send a job offer and onboard your new animal control specialist

-Before you get started with hiring an animal control specialist, identify what type of worker you actually need.
+Before you start hiring an animal control specialist, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire an animal control specialist, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them an animal control specialist to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire an animal control specialist that fits the bill.

-The list breaks down common animal control specialist roles and compares their salaries.
+The following list breaks down different types of animal control specialists and their corresponding salaries.

 Animal Control Specialist$10-22